Authorization

 Reseller Authorization

-If you are issued a reseller API key, input the string reseller as the authentication header scheme, followed by a space an the reseller API key.
+If you are issued a reseller API key, input the string reseller as the authorization header scheme, followed by a space and the reseller API key.
 You can then access reseller level API endpoints.

 reseller 218|YhLB81Vofv6Zndxc6QLkdmbaKwdKPawyoKOJ6eWrBJYmDPIKNWTDtwbvkcDIbVR0pVR8RYJKOfIskjBiDtdSV4d1R2FzEv3hmCtlTjdmgpQg41vhscg5juCO0tqTE6r0